One Person Companyregistration in India.

 How the SPICe+ filing works

-- SPICe+ Part BThe incorporation form proper.
-Carries the sole member's details, capital structure, registered office, and the nominee's identification.
+- SPICe+ Part BThe main form.
+Carries your details as the sole owner, the share structure, the registered office address, and the nominee's identification.

 Documents you will need to send